SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Introduction

 In this context, security engineers are required to use multiple tools to detect the most common vulnerability types; however, configuring several tools may be inconvenient.
 Furthermore, in the case of zero-day attacks~\cite{Rou21}, dedicated tools may not be available at all.

 The above situation warrants an analysis tool which is \emph{versatile enough} to detect many vulnerability types.
 While automatically detecting all possible security vulnerabilities using a one-size-fits-all static analyzer seems out of reach, we propose the \aspectToolLong (\aspectTool) approach, where a single tool can detect many vulnerability types, \emph{given that each considered vulnerability is properly defined}. \aspectTool allows a user to precisely define, using the expressive power of a general-purpose programming language like \python, the information flows that are involved in a vulnerability.
 More specifically, \aspectTool supports the definition of \emph{static aspects}, i.e., aspects\footnote{Our concept of ``aspect'' is loosely inspired by the homonymous concept in aspect-oriented programming~\cite{KHH+01}.} of the source code that may be independent from the business logic of the program and that can be determined during static analysis.
-Static aspects can be used, for example, to keep track of a variable tainted by sensitive information or the sanitization performed on an untrusted user's input before being used by sensitive operations. \aspectTool includes \aspectLg (\aspectLgLong \footnote{In the public \citeD{4}{7} of the H2020 \cosmos European project~\cite{CosmosResults}, \aspectLg stood for Static-Aspect-Based Language Extension, the name being changed (but not the acronym) for this paper to better reflect \aspectLg as a standalone language.}), a domain-specific language enabling developers to express static analyses of source code, based on control- and data-flow information; it is embedded in \python to provide a high expressive power.
+Static aspects can be used, for example, to track a sequence of function calls or variables tainted by untrusted inputs. \aspectTool includes \aspectLg (\aspectLgLong \footnote{In the public \citeD{4}{7} of the H2020 \cosmos European project (\url{https://www.cosmos-devops.org/results}, \aspectLg stood for Static-Aspect-Based Language Extension, the name being changed (but not the acronym) for this paper to better reflect \aspectLg as a standalone language.}), a domain-specific language enabling developers to express static analyses of source code, based on control- and data-flow information; it is embedded in \python to provide high expressive power.
 We demonstrate the expressiveness of \aspectLg by providing a library of static aspect definitions for integrity, confidentiality, and other security properties, which developers or security experts can use on their \python projects.